Javadyakuza/Octus-Integration-Guide/docs/EVER-to-EVM.md

 > NOTE : remainingGasTo will be our address if we were paying the [operations](./concepts.md#evm-operations) gas fees in target evm network with its native coin and will be [EventCloser](./addresses.md#EVERSCALE-smart-contracts) if paying with ever.

-### NOTE : continue if paying the evm network operations with its native coin !!
+### NOTE : Continue if paying the evm network operations with its native coin !!

 - 2 - Release `USDT` in the evm network by calling the `saveWithdrawAlien` :